 While many of the main music festivals in the UK are in the countryside, there are also some inner-city music festivals in Manchester and most notably, Parklife festival, which has become extremely popular for its incredible line-ups over the years.

 Welcoming over 70,000 people per year, Parklife has built up an impressive reputation since its inception in 2010.
 Hosting a wide range of musical genres and some huge headliners, such as Snoop Dog, The XX and Fatboy Slim, Parklife festival has something for everyone.

 A smaller, more intimate festival, Blue Dot takes place at Jodrell Bank in Cheshire, an area just outside of Manchester.
 The festival fuses music, science and art to create a truly unique festival experience.
 Past headliners include Hot Chip, Kraftwerk-3D and New Order.

-We compare the prices on the best sales channels so you can find the cheapest option.
+We compare the prices of the best sales channels so you can find the cheapest option

 Best-Tickets.co.uk is a free service.
 We'll redirect you to the direct sales page at no cost to you